arttarawork/tweetLike/README.md

 Built in python, powered by Markovify and Tweepy.

-Written by Artur Tarasenko for COMP 3211 for Spring 2017 at HKUST.
+ by Artur Tarasenko for COMP 3211 for Spring 2017 at HKUST.

 ## System Details